sumnerevans/sumnerevans.com/content/about.md

 [portfolio][1].

 When I'm not working, I enjoy playing soccer, volleyball, and racquetball.
-I also train in ATA Taekwondo where I am a 4rd Degree Black Belt.
-During high school, I won the FRCCA State Championship with Denver Eagles my senior year, and won multiple state titles in Taekwondo.
+I also train in ATA Taekwondo under Chief Master Corina Black where I am a 4rd Degree Black Belt.
+During high school, I won the FRCCA State Championship with Denver Eagles my senior year.
+I have also won multiple state titles in Taekwondo.

 This site is the place to get updates on my life.
 I maintain a [blog](/) here where I post occasionally.
 I post about my travels, technology, education,